dstrauch/dstrauch.github.io/README.md

 # dstrauch.github.io
-This is my new homepage, very much a work in process.
+This is the backsite for my new <a href="https://dstrauch.github.io" target="blank">homepage</a>, very much a work in process.